 - Gendrich v.
 Anderson, et al. and Sloan v.
-Anderson, et al. (Common Pleas Court, Summit County, Ohio, all actions have been consolidated); on July 26, 2020 and July 31, 2020, respectively, purported stockholders of FE filed shareholder derivative action lawsuits against certain current and former FE directors and officers, alleging, among other things, breaches of fiduciary duty. - Miller v.
+Anderson, et al. (Common Pleas Court, Summit County, Ohio, all actions have been consolidated); on July 26, 2020 and July 31, 2020, respectively, purported stockholders of FE filed shareholder derivative action lawsuits against certain current and former FE directors and officers, alleging, among other things, breaches of fiduciary duty.
+On August 30, 2022, the parties filed a joint motion to dismiss the state court action, which the court granted on September 2, 2022. - Miller v.
 Anderson, et al. (N.D.
-Ohio); Bloom, et al. v.
+Ohio); on August 7, 2020, purported stockholders of FE filed shareholder derivative actions alleging the then FE Board and officers breached their fiduciary duties and committed violations of Section 14(a) of the Exchange Act.
+On August 24, 2022, the parties filed a joint motion to dismiss the action pending in the N.D.
+Ohio based upon the approval of the settlement by the S.D.
+Ohio, which was granted on May 17, 2024. - Bloom, et al. v.
 Anderson, et al.; Employees Retirement System of the City of St. Louis v.
 Jones, et al.; Electrical Workers Pension Fund, Local 103, I.B.E.W. v.
 Anderson et al.; Massachusetts Laborers Pension Fund v.
 Anderson et al.; The City of Philadelphia Board of Pensions and Retirement v.
 Anderson et al.; Atherton v.
 Dowling et al.; Behar v.
 Anderson, et al. (S.D.
-Ohio, all actions have been consolidated); beginning on August 7, 2020, purported stockholders of FE filed shareholder derivative actions alleging the FE Board and officers breached their fiduciary duties and committed violations of Section 14(a) of the Exchange Act.
+Ohio, all actions have been consolidated); beginning on August 7, 2020 September 1, 2020, purported stockholders of FE filed shareholder derivative actions alleging the then FE Board and officers breached their fiduciary duties and committed violations of Section 14(a) of the Exchange Act.